 The boobs in the photographs belong to adult women, regardless of age, nationality, social status or medical history.
 Their identities are not revealed in the photos, because the project -just like the illness- is unbiased.
 Among them you will find your neighbour, your friend, your sister, your girlfriend, yourself.

-The #bOObs project is based in Greece, the photographer’s home country, where education about self breast exams and informative campaigns about breast cancer are scarce.
-While this project will have a local focus, the photographer aspires to also raise awareness among friends and family in Spain and abroad.
+The #bOObs project started in Greece, the photographer’s home country, where education about self breast exams and informative campaigns about breast cancer are relatively scarce.
+While this project started off with a local focus, it has also traveled to Spain and the photographer aspires to also raise awareness further abroad.

 More about the cause